 Above all, it’s wise to choose more established jurisdictions that have a long history of company registration.
 Similarly, entities that are widely used will be more familiar to bank compliance departments.
 In short, such entities will have access to multiple bank account opening options.

-Yes, these jurisdictions can sometimes seem more expensive upfront.
+Certainly, these jurisdictions can sometimes seem more expensive upfront.
 But, when you take into account the time, effort, and costs associated with opening new bank accounts, you’d be surprised how inexpensive these jurisdictions actually are.

 Here’s a look at a few alternative jurisdictions and tax-efficient structures that many entrepreneurs look at when considering RAK offshore company registration.